dstndstn/ch_frb_io/README.md

     into a ring buffer which feeds the intensity_network_ostream).
 It may also help a little to write an AVX2 packet encoding kernel.

+  - There are two ring buffer data structures in the network code, a udp_packet_ringbuf and an assembled_chunk_ringbuf.
+The udp_packet_ringbuf has been designed so that a fixed pool of buffers is recycled throughout the lifetime of the ring buffer, whereas the assembled_chunk_ringbuf continually frees and allocates buffers.
+It would be better to change the assembled_chunk_ringbuf to use a fixed pool, in order to avoid the page-faulting cost of Linux malloc.

   - It would also be nice to include event counting / logging in the packet output stream, along the lines of what has already been implemented for the input stream.
 For example, we could count